Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

 Are there religious services on campus?

-Marietta College is non-secretarian and therefore has no religious affiliation.
+Marietta College is non-sectarian and therefore has no religious affiliation.
 There are, however, student organizations on campus devoted to different religious identities.
 In addition, there are houses of worship associated with a variety of religious traditions that can be found within easy walking distance of campus or a short drive away in the neighboring communities of Belpre, Ohio, and Williamstown and Parkersburg, West Virginia.

 I have been accepted and returned my financial aid award papers.
 When will I receive my info packet?